r-oung/dancebots-python/README.md

 ## Protocol Description
 A frame is the smallest unit in the Dancebot protocol.
 It contains all of the information necessary to drive the motors and LEDs.
-It consists of 24-bits:
+It consists of 3 bytes (or 24-bits):
 ```
+[ -------------- FRAME -------------- ]
 [ LEFT MOTOR | RIGHT MOTOR | LEDS     ]
 [ 8-bits     | 8-bits      | 8-bits   ]
 ```